pritalb/pritalb/README.md

 #### 🌱 Current Focus: Distributed AI & Agentic Systems

-I am currently designing and prototyping a new architecture for distributed continual learning, **"Prototypal Broadcast Networks,"** aimed at enabling collective intelligence in multi-agent systems.
+I am currently designing and prototyping a new architecture for distributed continual learning, **"Prototypical Broadcast Networks,"** aimed at enabling collective intelligence in multi-agent systems.

 ---